fenago/data-analysis-pandas/lab_guides/lab_6.md

         ]
     return colors[0] if len(colors) == 1 else colors
 ```

-**Tip:**

-Take a look at the `enumerate()` function; this lets us grab
-the index and the value at that index when we iterate, rather than
-looking up the value in the loop.
-Also, notice how easy it is for Python
-to convert base 10 numbers to hexadecimal numbers with the
-`int()` function by specifying the base.
-(Remember that
-`//` is integer division---we have to do this since
-`int()` expects an integer and not a float.)

 The next function we need is one to take those RGB
 colors and create the values for the colormap.
 This function will need